 Why Alcohol Withdrawal Symptoms Require Supervised Detoxification

 Withdrawing from alcohol can be painful.
 Pharmacological support helps you through the worst part of the experience.
 It also keeps you safe when your heart rate goes up.
-However, that’s only part of the reason to seek medical detox programs.
+However, that’s only part of the reason to seek medical detox center programs.

 Some people may experience seizures, hallucinations, and dangerous forms of agitation.
 Typically, this happens on or around day three of withdrawal.
 It’s impossible to foretell who may fall into this category.
 Being in a facility that provides around-the-clock monitoring ensures a pain-free and safe experience.